No idea where to start with your wedding planning timeline?

 - Arrange for wedding day transportation.

-2 months to wedding day
+3-4 months to the wedding day

-- Finalize ceremony details, readings and vows.
+- Finalize ceremony details, readings and vows and coordinate with your officiant.

 - Are you doing wedding favors?
 Secure them now or begin DIYing them!